lucaju/youtube-recom/Readme.md

 * Author: Luciano Frizzera*
 * Inspired by Guillaume Chaslot*

-This scripts starts from a search query on youtube and:
+This scripts starts from a search keyword on youtube and:

 1) gets the N first search results
 2) follows the first M recommendations